EricLindesay/cfutils/README.md

 - -t, --todo = List incomplete challenges
 - -c, --completed = List completed challenges
 - --show-tags = Whether to show the tags for each problem or not
-- --tags = Show only problems containing the specified tags
+- --show = A list of difficulties/tags to show
-- --diff = Show only problems containing the specified difficulty
+- --hide = A list of difficulties/tags to hide.
+Defaults to hide easy difficulty

 ## cfsetup
 [cfsetup](cfsetup)